 Mounting the OctoWS2811 Adapter

 The adapter typically mounts as a shield on either the top or bottom of the Teensy board.
 If the adapter is mounted to the bottom of a Teensy, self-threading screws are provided to mount the board set into a plastic enclosure.
+The picture below shows one with the female headers installed along with a Teensy 4.0.
 Refer to the PJRC OctoWS2811 Adapter product page for more details on shield mounting options as well as wiring up the LEDs.